hblackburn/R4Econ/Resources.md

 * [Guide to R for SCU Economics Students](https://rpubs.com/wsundstrom/home) by William A. Sundstrom (website) - An introduction to R with an economics focus.

+* [Data integrity tests in R and Stata](http://www.nickeubank.com/data-integrity-tests-r/) by Nick Eubank - includes guidance on how, when, why to use data integrity tests (e.g. after merge).
+Website also includes [guidance on doing GIS in R](http://www.nickeubank.com/gis-in-r/).

 ## For Stata Users
 * [R for Stata User](https://www.amazon.com/R-Stata-Users-Statistics-Computing/dp/1441913173) by Muenchen & Hilbe (book) - good for the basics, not for complex regressions or balance tables (you can also find online PDF versions of this instead of buying)